John Jameson (cricketer): Later career

+Jameson was born in Bombay, Bombay Province, British India on 30 June 1941.
 Being born in the sub-continent, Jameson always took a special interest in South Asian cricket.
 He visited Bangladesh twice with Marylebone Cricket Club (MCC) sides, first in 1978–79 and again in 1980–81.
 He became an instant hit with the cricket lovers of Dhaka, not so much for his cricket, but more for his rather bulky figure.
-Later on, he served Bangladesh cricket as a coach and helped in the early development of cricket in Bangladesh.
+Later, he served Bangladesh cricket as a coach and helped in the early development of cricket in Bangladesh.

 Jameson was a first-class umpire between 1984 and 1987, as well as working as a pitch inspector for the ECB.
-He is well known for his expertise on the laws of cricket, being called before the Daryll Hair tribunal in 2007 as an expert witness.
+He was well known for his expertise on the laws of cricket, being called before the Daryll Hair tribunal in 2007 as an expert witness.

 He coached at Sussex and was appointed MCC cricket secretary in 1989.
 Jameson was appointed Member of the Order of the British Empire (MBE) in the 2010 New Year Honours for services to cricket.